The pioneering age

 The third Chiesi generation joined the company between the end of the second and the beginning of the third millennium: Alessandro, Andrea, Giacomo and Maria Paola.
 Their input opened up new lines of research and development at Chiesi in all therapeutic areas.
 In 2008, Chiesi founded Holostem Advanced Therapies Ltd, thus dedicating itself to the field of regenerative medicine.
 In 2013 Chiesi acquired the Danish biopharmaceutical company Zymenex, thereby extending its influence in the field of biotechnology.

 Chiesi took over the general practitioner business of Asche AG in Germany in 2002 and began operating under the new name of Asche Chiesi GmbH in Hamburg.
 This name was changed again in 2009 to Chiesi GmbH.
-Until the 17th anniversary in 2019, the company expanded from 74 to approximately 350 employees and now markets innovative prescription medicines and medical devices in respiratory, neonatology, rare diseases and transplantation.
-The anniversary year of the German subsidiary is characterised by new product launches in the therapeutic areas of respiratory and rare diseases as well as by various additional service offerings.
+Until the 18th anniversary in 2019, the company expanded from 74 to approximately 350 employees and now markets innovative prescription medicines and medical devices in respiratory, neonatology, rare diseases and transplantation.
+The years 2018 to 2020 of the German subsidiary are characterised by new product launches in the therapeutic areas of respiratory and rare diseases as well as by various additional service offerings.